Draga/Html-destroyer/README.md

 # Develop
 `npm start` will start typescript on watch mode.

-From the Chrome exntesion page check "Developer mode" at the top and click on "Load unpacked extension...".
+From the Chrome extension page check "Developer mode" at the top and click on "Load unpacked extension...".
 Point to the root directory of this project and the plugin will be loaded in Chrome.
 Use "Reload" on the same page to refresh the extension after changes are made.